SqrtMinusOne/sqrtminusone.github.io/content/configs/Guix.md

 First, it's impossible to perform `conda init` to patch files like `.bashrc`, because the command is hell-bent on modifying `/gnu/store/`.
 So I do this manually, look for the `init_conda` procedures in [Console.org]({{< relref "Console" >}}).

-Second, base environment root is `/gnu/store`, so don't install anything there.
+Second, the base environment has `/gnu/store/...` as a root, so don't install anything there (and don't run `conda` with superuser rights!).

 Third, by default it tries to create envronments in `/gnu/store`.
-I think it's enough to create one environment like this to fix it:
+It's enough to create one environment like this to fix it:

 ```sh
 mkdir -p ~/.conda/envs